VDB-Robin/IDMIL_participation_VDB/Bloc_M5/Photos_final_result/README.md

-Pictures of the final result
+Pictures of the final result.